A Little History

 This was also a dream of Father George Ferguson, who was a temporary supply minister in Tucson.
 He envisioned a place where beauty dwelt, where the glory of God was exemplified, and where learning (for children, youth, and adults) was an ever-present part of people’s lives.

 Although it has undergone several expansions as the congregation grew, the integrity of Joesler’s design has been maintained in the buildings.
 In the mid-1980s, an art gallery, a memorial garden, the east and west transepts and a campanile, which houses the carillon, were added.
 During the summer of 1998, a Children’s Center and Recital Hall were built.

 Saint Philip’s is on the National Register of Historic Places.
-Our self-guided walking tour contains more information about St. Philip’s and its history.
+Our self-guided walking tour contains more information about Saint Philip’s and its history.

 A church has buildings (and we are blessed with a beautiful one), but the buildings are not the church — the people are.
 Saint Philip’s is a community that is marked by our commitment to welcoming, encouraging, and empowering all to grow in faith and to do God’s work in the world.
 Saint Philip’s is an active parish known from generation to generation not only for its worship, music, and art, but also for its inclusiveness, educational programs, and outreach to the community.